Johanndutoit/Blog/posts/2012/07/22/Slow Down Cowboy.md

 Was browsing Stackoverflow recently, as I and most programmers I know do.

 And saw a question come up about how Stackoverflow site knows when a vote is processed, a comment added or a new answer posted.
-As the OP chcked firebug but the site does not post any AJAX requests.
+As the OP checked firebug but the site does not post any AJAX requests.

 And I saw the usual barrage of Programmers going: